curl/everything-curl/libcurl-http-download.md

 Since options set in an easy handle are sticky and remain until changed, there may be times when you've asked for another request method than GET and then want to switch back to GET again for a subsequent request.
-For this purpose, there's the CURLOPT_HTTPGET option:
+For this purpose, there's the `CURLOPT_HTTPGET` option:

     curl_easy_setopt(easy, CURLOPT_HTTPGET, 1L);

 ### Download headers too

 A HTTP transfer also includes a set of response headers.
-Reponse headers are meta data associated with the actual payload, called the response body.
+Reponse headers are metadata associated with the actual payload, called the response body.
 All downloads will get a set of headers too, but when using libcurl you can select whether you want to have them downloaded (seen) or not.